-As of June 30, 2021, we had \$251.1 million in cash, cash equivalents and restricted cash and \$1,162.7 million in marketable securities.
-We generated revenue of \$233.5 million and \$140.0 million in the three months ended June 30, 2021 and 2020, respectively, representing year-over-year growth of 67%.
-For the six months ended June 30, 2021 and 2020, our revenue was \$432.1 million and \$271.3 million, respectively, representing year-over-year growth of 59%.
+As of March 31, 2022, we had \$275.1 million in cash, cash equivalents and restricted cash and \$1.4 billion in marketable securities.
+We generated revenue of \$363.0 million and \$198.5 million in the three months ended March 31, 2022 and 2021, respectively, representing year-over-year growth of 83%.
 Substantially all of our revenue is subscription software sales.
-Our net (loss) income was \$(9.4) million and \$0.3 million for the three months ended June 30, 2021 and 2020, respectively, and \$(22.4) million and \$6.8 million for the six months ended June 30, 2021 and 2020, respectively.
-We generated operating cash flow of \$103.4 million and \$49.0 million in the six months ended June 30, 2021 and 2020, respectively.
-Our free cash flow was \$86.8 million and \$37.9 million in the six months ended June 30, 2021 and 2020, respectively.
+Our net income (loss) was \$9.7 million and \$(13.1) million for the three months ended March 31, 2022 and 2021, respectively.
+We generated operating cash flow of \$147.4 million and \$51.7 million in the three months ended March 31, 2022 and 2021, respectively.
+We generated operating cash flow of \$147.4 million and \$51.7 million in the three months ended March 31, 2022 and 2021, respectively.
+Our free cash flow was \$129.9 million and \$44.5 million in the three months ended March 31, 2022 and 2021, respectively.
 See the section titled "-Liquidity and Capital Resources-Non-GAAP Free Cash Flow" for additional information.

-Since December 2019, a novel strain of coronavirus, which we refer to, together with other related strains of coronavirus, as "COVID-19", has spread to multiple countries, including the United States and other countries in which we and our customers, partners, suppliers, vendors and other parties with whom we do business operate.
-The extent of the impact of the COVID-19 pandemic on our operational and financial performance depends on certain developments, including the duration and spread of the outbreak, its impact on industry events, and its effect on our customers, partners, suppliers and vendors and other parties with whom we do business, and the availability, distribution, and effectiveness of vaccines, all of which are uncertain and cannot be predicted at this time.
-To the extent possible, we are conducting business as usual, with necessary or advisable modifications to employee travel and employee work locations, and cancelling or holding virtually Datadog marketing events.
+Since December 2019, a novel strain of coronavirus, which we refer to, together with other related strains of coronavirus, as "COVID-19", has spread across the world, including to the United States and other countries in which we and our customers, partners, suppliers, vendors and other parties with whom we do business operate.
+The extent of the impact of the COVID-19 pandemic on our operational and financial performance depends on certain developments, including the duration and spread of the outbreak, especially in light of the emergence of new variant strains of COVID-19, its impact on industry events, and its effect on our customers, partners, suppliers and vendors and other parties with whom we do business, and the availability, distribution and acceptance of vaccines, all of which are uncertain and cannot be predicted at this time.
+To the extent possible, we are conducting business as usual.
+Towards the end of the quarter ended March 31, 2022, we increased our office activity, such as in-person meetings, events, and travel in compliance with applicable government orders and guidelines.
 We are continuing to actively monitor the rapidly evolving situation related to COVID-19 and may take further actions that alter our business operations, including those that may be required by federal, state or local authorities, or that we determine are in the best interests of our employees, customers, partners, suppliers, vendors and stockholders.
-The extent to which the COVID-19 pandemic may impact our results of operations and financial condition remains uncertain.
-In addition, due to our subscription model, the effect of the COVID-19 pandemic, if any, may not be fully reflected in our results of operations until future periods.
+The extent to which the COVID-19 pandemic, including variant strains of COVID-19, may impact our results of operations and financial condition remains uncertain.
+Due to our subscription model, the effect of the COVID-19 pandemic, if any, may not be fully reflected in our results of operations until future periods.
+In addition, as we continue to increase office activity globally, increase travel, participate in and hold more in-person meetings and events, continue hiring and increase capital expenditures for additional office space, our costs and expenses may increase and our margins may decrease in future quarters.